shiltemann/recipes/recipes/2023-12-25-veggie-tamales.md

       Filling:
       - Corn husks
       - Beans
-      - Cheese (cheddar is best, oaxaca also good sub mild feta)
+      - Cheese (cheddar is best, oaxaca also good sub mild feta.
+Others are possible.)
       - Spinazie
       - Paprika
+      - potatoes
-      -
+      - corn / etc

   directions: |
+    You *probably* want to halve the masa.

+    Make your fillings:
+    - essentially stir fry some veggies you like
+    - maybe some potatoes and onions.
+    - these'll be your fillings.

+    Steam the corn husks in some hot water, 20-30 minutes, put ur molcajete or so on top to sink them

     Masa:
     - mix dry
     - add wets, oil first, mix a bit
     - add salsa + stock + mix
     - should not stick to hand
     - drop a small balletje into water, it should float when it's good.

-    Steam the corn husks in some hot water, 20-30 minutes, put ur molcajete or so on top to sink them

 ---